 The MCgrid package is supplied as an external library which may be used when constructing Rivet analyses.
 It has a few basic dependancies, namely,

-- Rivet version 2.1.2 or later.
+- Rivet version 2.2.0 or later.

 - APPLgrid version 1.4.56 or later.

+- fastNLO Toolkit version 2.3pre-2125 or later.

 - Optionally pkg-config for path management.